3 Key Principles to Help You Get the Most From Your Marketing Dollars

 I’ll be continuing this series on marketing in coming articles.
 But for now, you should examine your current marketing in light of the principles I’ve listed here, and honestly assess whether you’re using your marketing dollars wisely.

-And, for those of you who are considering hiring me to create a marketing website for your studio, you can contact me by clicking here.
+And, for those of you who would like to guidance on your martial arts marketing, you can find it by clicking here.

 See you next week, and be sure to post your comments and questions below.